 When our parents found this place its notable features were its far-flung location, a long-neglected walnut orchard, two dilapidated structures — an 1859 stone and redwood barn and an 1885 Queen Anne Victorian — and vertiginous topography dense with chaparral.

-By the time we took over the farming operation from Mom and Dad in 1990, they had settled in as growers, content with cultivating fifty acres of zinfandel, cabernet sauvignon, and chardonnay grapes and selling them to established producers including T-Vine, Grgich Hills, and Green & Red.
-But we soon realized the quality of fruit our land consistently gave us called for something next level — namely, that we make our own wine.
-In 1995 we began laying the groundwork with feverish research, and in 1996 David, working with then consulting winemaker Duane Dappen, crafted our first vintage of Napa Valley Zinfandel — the original Brown zin.
+By the time we took over the farming operation from Mom and Dad in 1990, they had settled in as growers, content with cultivating fifty acres of Zinfandel, Cabernet Sauvignon, and Chardonnay grapes and selling them to established producers including T-Vine, Grgich Hills, and Green & Red.
+But we soon realized the quality of our fruit, now in high demand, called for something next level — namely making our own wine.
+In 1995 we began our due diligence, which included David crafting a trial vintage of Zinfandel.

-In January 2000 we made our first appearance at the annual ZAP (Zinfandel Advocates & Producers) Grand Tasting in San Francisco, then and still the largest single varietal wine tasting in the world.
-We showed two vintages of our Napa zin — 1996 and 1997 — concurrent with a story in that month's Wine Spectator headlined “A Family Affair: The Browns turned a weekend project into an outstanding Napa Valley Zinfandel.”
-That heady debut was capped off by iconic zin producer Larry Turley, an early Brown Estate champion, queuing up at our table at ZAP to taste our juice.
-The rest is history in the making!
+In January 2000 we debuted our first three vintages of Brown Estate Zinfandel — 1996, 1997 & 1998 — at the annual ZAP (Zinfandel Advocates & Producers) Grand Tasting in San Francisco, then and still the largest single varietal wine tasting in the world.
+That same month Wine Spectator featured a story about us headlined “A Family Affair: The Browns turned a weekend project into an outstanding Napa Valley Zinfandel.”
+The rest, as they say, is history in the making!